kata-ai/kata-platform-docs/docs/nl-studio/tutorials/creating-your-first-nlu-model.md

 ---
 id: nl-studio-tutorials-nlu-model
 title: 'Creating Your First NLU Model'
-description: In this guide, we'll show you how to create your first NLU model using NL Studio, which you can use to improve your chatbot.
+description: In this tutorial, we'll show you how to create your first NLU model using NL Studio, which you can use to improve your chatbot.
 ---

-In this guide, we'll show you how to create your first NLU model using NL Studio, which you can use to improve your chatbot.
+In this tutorial, we'll show you how to create your first NLU model using NL Studio, which you can use to improve your chatbot.

 ## Login to Kata Platform